 “Being a survivor means feeling gratitude just for opening my eyes in the morning,” says Devin Duncan, a two-time survivor of childhood leukemia (once at age 3, and again at age 17).
 “I’ve faced more in my 25 years than most people do in their whole lifetime,” says Duncan, “and I overcame it all.
 I refuse to let my body tell me I’m not invincible.”

 “I look at my cancer as any chronic disease.”

 Another Lung Force Hero for the American Lung Association, Frank Sierawski was just 35 when he was diagnosed with lung cancer.
 It was stage 4—very advanced, and Frank was a father of three young children.
 Today, he’s happy to report that he’s surviving—and he’s constantly monitoring and managing his cancer as he would diabetes or heart disease.
 Check out these genius cancer breakthroughs.

 “Sometimes it’s necessary to keep seeking additional options.”

 “Activate your courage and resilience to seek more options and thrive beyond cancer,” Heidi Bright advises anyone with a diagnosis of cancer.
 In 2009, Heidi Bright was diagnosed with aggressive end-stage uterine cancer.
 In 2011, she was sent home to die.
-Seven years later, however, Heidi is still here.
+Eight years later, however, Heidi is still here.
 “Using carefully selected integrative therapies, and healing my life, I’m enjoying radical remission,” she says.
 These are the cancer myths people need to stop believing, according to doctors.

 “I can’t emphasize enough the importance of support.”